DongWookK/Allerger/README.md

 # Allerger
-Mobile Apps to find allergy ingredients in food using OCR
+Mobile Application that helps avoid food allergy

+It can simply identify allergy ingredient of food using Smartphone camera